grafana/grafana/docs/sources/alerting/unified-alerting/fundamentals/alertmanager.md

 2. Click Admin from the set of tabs
 3. Scroll down to the External Alertmanager section
 4. Click the Add Alertmanager button, a modal opens.
-5. Add the url and eventual port to the alertmanager, there is no need to specify`/api/v(1|2)/alerts`.
+5. Add the URL and port for the Alertmanager you wish to configure, there is no need to specify the path suffix e.g. `/api/v(1|2)/alerts`.
 Grafana will add this.
 6. The url will be shown in the table with a pending status, after a short while when Grafana has verified/connected/resolved it will change to active.

 ### Edit an external Alertmanager